Mantis: A Foundation Model for Mechanistic Disease Forecasting: Evaluation Data

 \section{Evaluation Data}

 After training, Mantis is evaluated on real-world forecasting tasks spanning multiple diseases, regions, and targets.
 For each task, the model is run out-of-the-box: no retraining, fine-tuning, or exposure to real data is performed.
-Forecast accuracy is assessed using both pointwise metrics such as mean absolute error (MAE) and probabilistic calibration metrics based on quantile coverage (Appendix~\ref{appendix:calibration}).
+Forecast accuracy is assessed using both pointwise metrics such as mean absolute error (MAE), weighted interval score (WIS), and coverage metrics.
 Mantis's performance is compared to established forecasting benchmarks, including the CDC Forecast Hub ensemble and individual submissions \cite{evaluationpnas}, as well as published models such as Chronos \cite{chronos2024}.